jfrickmann/SoarJETI/README.md

 # SoarJETI sailplane apps for JETI radios

-You can find the Lua source code for all of the apps under [Src](https://github.com/jfrickmann/SoarJETI/tree/main/Src).
-Radios with plenty of memory can run these source files as is, but I have also added compiled files under [Apps](https://github.com/jfrickmann/SoarJETI/tree/main/Apps), and these will consume less memory and start up faster, because they do not have to be compiled from source by the radio.
+This is a collection of score keeping apps for sailplanes.
+In addition, I have also included a couple of utility apps that I find useful.

-For older radios with small memories, look under [Stripped](https://github.com/jfrickmann/SoarJETI/tree/main/Stripped).
-These files have been compiled and stripped for debug info, to further save memory.
+## Installation

-In addition to the score keeping apps for sailplanes, I have also included a couple of utility apps that I find useful.
+- Download the [Zip file](https://github.com/jfrickmann/SoarJETI/archive/refs/heads/main.zip) to your computer and extract it.

-To install the apps on your transmitter, connect the transmitter to your computer, and copy over the Lua files (.lua or .lc), as well as the entire [F3K score](https://github.com/jfrickmann/SoarJETI/tree/main/F3K%20score) and [F5J score](https://github.com/jfrickmann/SoarJETI/tree/main/F5J%20score) folders with contents, to the *Apps* folder on your transmitter's SD-card.
+- Connect the transmitter to your computer, and copy everyting in the **Apps** folder over to the **Apps** folder on your transmitter's SD-card.

-Then, navigate to **Applications**, **User Applications** on your radio's menus, and add the apps to the currently loaded model.
-Notice that they will be added to the menus as described below for each app.
+- Navigate to **Applications**, **User Applications** on your radio's menus, and add the app(s) to the currently loaded model.
+They will be added to the transmitter menus as described below for each app.
+You will notice that there are three files for each app.
+The biggest size file is the compiled Lua file, and this is what I normally load, because it starts up faster and in fact saves some memory over the uncompiled file.
+The file that has "$" appended to the name is a smaller file where debug info has been stripped off.
+It is for older radios with smaller memories.

 ## F3K score keeping